Orthogonal polynomials with periodically modulated recurrence coefficients in the Jordan block case II: Introduction

-The first main result of this article identifies the absolutely continuous and the essential spectrum of the studied class of Jacobi matrices. \begin{main_theorem} Let $(a_n), (b_n)$ be $\gamma$-tempered $N$-periodically modulated Jacobi parameters such that $\frakX_0(0)$ is non-diagonalizable and let $\varepsilon = \sign{\tr \frakX_0(0)}$.
-Suppose that
+The first main result of this article identifies the absolutely continuous and the essential spectrum of the studied class of Jacobi matrices. \begin{main_theorem} Let $N$ be a positive integer.
+Let $(\gamma_n)$ be a sequence of positive numbers tending to infinity and satisfying \eqref{eq:87} and \eqref{eq:89}.
+Let $(a_n)$ and $(b_n)$ be $\gamma$-tempered $N$-periodically modulated Jacobi parameters such that $\frakX_0(0)$ is a non-trivial parabolic element.
+Suppose that \eqref{eq:88} holds true with $\varepsilon = \sign{\tr \frakX_0(0)}$.
+Set